imjoseangel/sandbox/kubernetes/netdebug/README.md

 Address: 93.184.216.34
 ```

-The `Server` field indicates the DNS server configured in the environment to which we will request to resolve the name `www.example.com`
+The `Server` field indicates the DNS server configured in the environment to which `nslookup` will request to resolve the name `www.example.com`

 Find the name under `Non-authoritative answer:` and the IP associated.
 In the example `93.184.216.34`.